Spider Veins and Varicose Veins

 What procedures are available to treat varicose and spider veins?

 Varicose veins are frequently treated by eliminating the "bad" veins.
 This forces the blood to flow through the remaining healthy veins.
-Various methods can be used to eliminate the problem veins, including, most commonly, surgery or sclerotherapy.
+Various methods can be used to eliminate the problem veins, including, most commonly, surgery to close them down or remove them, or sclerotherapy (injection of irritating substances into the problem vein to irritate the vein lining and close them down).
 Less commonly, laser or electro-cautery treatments have been used to treat the smallest spider veins, especially on the face.
-Surgery to treat varicose veins, commonly referred to as "stripping," is usually done under local or partial anesthesia, such as an "epidural."
+Surgery to treat varicose veins, commonly referred to as "stripping," is usually done under local or partial anesthesia, such as an epidural.

 Spider veins cannot be removed through surgery.
 Sometimes, they disappear when the larger varicose veins feeding the spider veins are removed.
-Remaining spider veins also can be treated with "sclerotherapy."
+Remaining spider veins also can be treated with sclerotherapy.
 Sclerotherapy uses a fine needle to inject a solution directly into the vein.
 This solution irritates the lining of the vein, causing it to swell and the blood to clot.
 The vein turns into scar tissue that fades from view.
 Some doctors treat both varicose and spider veins with sclerotherapy.
-Today, the substances most commonly used in the U.S. are hypertonic saline or Sotradecol (sodium tetradecyl sulfate).
-Polidocanol (aethoxyskerol) is undergoing FDA testing but has not yet been approved in the U.S. for sclerotherapy.
+Today, the substances most commonly used in the U.S. are hypertonic saline, sodium tetradecyl sulfate (Sotradecol) and aethoxysklerol/Asclera (Polidocanal).